 We opened our doors in 2009 for our first preschool and parent-child classes in The Friendly Village.
 During the summer of 2013, we moved our location to The Creekside Plaza in Fallbrook.
 This new location gave the children more outdoor space and a charming place to call their school.
 At this time, we began to incorporate more LifeWays elements into the program and shifted from a preschool to a combined preschool and kindergarten for children aged 2 - 6 years old.

 We planted a garden and modified aspects of outdoor kindergarten programs to build a program, creating a rhythm of long outside days and long inside days.
 We also extended our day to include preparing lunch and having naps at school.
-In the fall of 2021 we branched out even further and started an outdoor nature camp program, Gum Tree Nature Camp, where we spend the entire day outdoors in public parks, or on private lands on farms, gardens or far afield hikes.
+In the fall of 2021 we started an outdoor nature camp program, Gum Tree Nature Camp, where we spend the entire day outdoors in public parks, or on private lands on farms, gardens or far afield hikes.

 Our mission is to provide an early childhood program that embodies a play-based and developmentally appropriate method of educating the child through their head, heart, and hands.
 Our vision is of a thriving, well-supported, inclusive program that cultivates each child’s capacity to think clearly, feel compassionately, and act purposefully in the world.